kudobuilder/kudo.dev/content/docs/runbooks/kafka/external-kafka.md

-# Exposing KUDO Kafka cluster externally
+# Exposing a KUDO Kafka cluster externally

-This runbook explains how to expose KUDO Kafka cluster externally outside the kubernetes cluster, using the `Service` of type `LoadBalancer`
+This runbook explains how to expose a KUDO Kafka cluster to the outside of the Kubernetes cluster, using the `Service` of type `LoadBalancer`

 ## Requirements

-- Kubernetes cluster with KUDO version >= 0.10.0 installed
+- A Kubernetes cluster with KUDO version >= 0.10.0 installed
 - Have a KUDO Kafka cluster version 1.1.0 up and running in the namespace `kudo-kafka`
 - Have binaries of `jq` installed in the `$PATH`